harsh-vats07/OnlineExam/README.md

 # OnlineExam
-hello, this is my project on Online Examination System where a Student can Login and participate in an exam.
-After that he/she can view their result
+Hello, this is my project on Online Examination System where a Student can Login and participate in an exam.
+After that he/she can view their result, update their profile, change their password.Also there is an Admin Login option where admin can add new students to the test add new questions and asnwers to the test, add new keywords, view th result of the students that have participated in the test and also change their password.

 ![Welcome](https://github.com/harsh-vats07/OnlineExam/assets/141484560/72035f86-8d45-4e88-8df2-dd62e3b0df9b)
 ![Login](https://github.com/harsh-vats07/OnlineExam/assets/141484560/96ab1b45-b98c-4944-9704-7b13ab295498)